Consiglio Nazionale delle Ricerche

 Biblioteca Nazionale ‘Vittorio Emanuele III’, Napoli

-The National Library ‘Vittorio Emanuele III’ of Naples is a public State library run by the Ministry for Cultural Heritage and Activities, and for Tourism, General Directorate for Libraries and Intellectual Property Rights.
+The National Library ‘Vittorio Emanuele III’ of Naples is a public State library run by the Ministry of Culture, General Directorate for Libraries and Intellectual Property Rights.
 It is the third largest library in Italy, after the national libraries in Rome and Florence, with 1,480,747 printed volumes, 319,187 pamphlets, 18,415 manuscripts, more than 8,000 periodicals, 4,500 incunabula and the 1,800 Herculaneum papyri.